Barnes, Richmond upon Thames

 The novelist and dramatist Henry Fielding lived briefly at Milbourne House in the mid-18th century before leaving for southern Europe in a vain attempt to improve his failing health.

-The rock star Marc Bolan was killed in a car crash on Queens Ride in 1977.
-The sycamore tree that his car hit is now the site of a shrine to his memory.
+The rock star Marc Bolan was killed in a car crash on Queens Ride in 1977 and the sycamore tree that his car hit became the site of a shrine to his memory.
+The tree was felled in 2015.